johanneskasser/hdsemg-select/README.md

 ---

 A graphical user interface (GUI) application for selecting and analyzing HDsEMG channels from `.mat` files.
-This tool helps identify and exclude faulty channels (e.g., due to electrode misplacement or corrosion) from HDsEMG recordings, enabling more accurate and efficient analysis.
+This tool helps identify and exclude faulty channels (e.g., due to electrode misplacement or corrosion) and **automatically flag potential artifacts like ECG contamination, power line noise (50/60Hz), or general signal anomalies**.
+This enables more accurate and efficient analysis by providing suggestions for channels or segments needing review.

 ---